How to Install a Window

-- Drive screws into holes through to the shims.
+- Drive screws into holes through the shims and into the frame.

-- Check that sashes are even and the window is level.
+- Re-check that sashes are even and the window is level.

 - Homeowners often opt for vinyl and metal windows because they have a nailing flange that attaches to your home to keep water out.
 Because the flange must be attached to the rough opening of a wall, the process of how to install a vinyl window with nailing flanges is a bit different than the installation of a remodel window, shown in this guide.

-- If you are planning on installing a new construction window in an existing home, a little more work will be involved, including cleaning out the window reveals, removing siding or brick moulding, adding more insulation and sealing.
-You can opt to take this project on yourself, or one of our trusted professionals can complete your window installation.
+- If you’re planning on installing a new construction window in an existing home, there’s much more work involved.
+This includes cleaning out the window reveals, removing siding or brick moulding, adding more insulation and sealing it.

-- Keep the old windows in place until you have inspected the new ones for damage and checked their size to see that they fit.
+- Keep the old windows in place until you have looked over the new ones for damage and checked their size to see that they fit.